c-farris/xbox-vs-playstation/README.md

 This is a website I made for a class project.
 This website is based on USA vs Japan.
-Specifically the Xbox vs PlayStation console wars.
+Specifically the Xbox vs PlayStation console war.

 here is the link to the site :)